The Program

 Lauren Lux, LCSW

-Lauren Lux (she/her) directs the AYA Oncology Program at UNC.
-Her work as Program Director focuses on patient care, psychosocial research, programming, provider education, quality improvement, and advocacy.
-Along with her fabulous partners, she leads efforts to improve care for AYAs around the state of North Carolina and is involved in the advancement of the AYA oncology field in the United States.
-She has worked as a clinical social worker in the field of oncology throughout her career and her clinical practice and program work is inspired and informed by the incredible young people she meets every day.
+Lauren Lux (she/her) directed the AYA Cancer Program at UNC from 2015 to 2024.
+Her work as the founding program director focused on patient care, psychosocial research, programming, provider education, quality improvement, and advocacy.
+Along with her fabulous partners, she led efforts to improve care for AYAs around the state of North Carolina and was involved in the advancement of the AYA oncology field in the United States.
+She worked as a clinical social worker in the field of oncology throughout her career and her clinical practice and program work was inspired and informed by the incredible young people she met every day.

 Andrew “Smitty” Smitherman, MD